Overview

 Let's put this into a narrative form:

 We know that some roads are closed on a seasonal basis, but we don't know what portion of these are one lane roads.
 But we do have data about the seasonality of 'One Way From Two' roads, also called 'One way with vector' roads.
-Because these roads are defined as a type of One Way road (defined as skos:narrower), we can infer information about seasonal road closures for one lane roads.
+Because these roads are defined as a type of One Way road (via skos:narrower), we can infer information about seasonal road closures for one lane roads.

 Vocabulary properties

-We have already introduced concepts and their relation properties to other concepts.
+Vocabularies contain, as a minimum: preferred labels, definitions and identifiers.
+We have already introduced concepts relations with other concepts.
 In this section we will look at more concept properties, including properties that are required for validation in vocabulary quality standards.

 Minimum properties: prefLabel, definition and identifier